Weed shiner

-The weed shiner (Notropis texanus) is a North American species of freshwater fish in the cyprinid genus Notropis.
+The weed shiner (Alburnops texanus) iis a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
 Prior to 1958, this species was named Notropis roseus.

 Description

-The weed shiner, Notropis texanus, is a member of the family Cyprinidae.
+The weed shiner, Alburnops texanus, is a member of the family Cyprinidae.
 It is a medium-sized minnow with a broad, dark lateral band down and a dark spot at the base of the caudal fin.
-The posterior 3-4 anal rays often have a dark pigment.
+The posterior 3–4 anal rays often have a dark pigment.
 Weed shiners have a somewhat compressed body, a large terminal to subterminal mouth, a gently rounded snout, and an eye diameter less than or equal to its snout length.
-The lateral line system is completely pored with 34-36 scales and is slightly decurved anteriorly.
+The lateral line system is completely pored with 34–36 scales and is slightly decurved anteriorly.
 The dorsal surface of this fish tends to be olive-yellow with a silvery overlay and has dark-edged scales, giving off a checkerboard appearance.
 The ventral surface is white with silver tones.
-Weed shiners have a total of 6-8 gill rakers, 8 dorsal rays, 7 anal rays, 13-14 pectoral rays, and 8 pelvic rays.
+Weed shiners have a total of 6–8 gill rakers, 8 dorsal rays, 7 anal rays, 13–14 pectoral rays, and 8 pelvic rays.